Cookies

 • The wind speeds were high at this time

-• The south of England was affected
+• The south and south-east of England was affected

 • This will skew some variables (wind/gust/rainfall)